Women's travel clothing is an investment. You'd like to use what you buy on many trips to come - at least that's the idea.

 To travel light you'll want something that can do double duty.
-A cheerful travel pouch can be both decorative and practical.
+A cheerful infinity scarf with hidden pockets can be both decorative and practical.
 A sarong can be used as a beach spread, a sheet over your hammock, or as a scarf.

 7. Will the color hold?

 Good travel clothes shouldn't run at first wash or look dull almost immediately.
 You want something that will look as new at the end of your trip as it does at the beginning.

 8. Is it sprayable?

 This is only something you have to worry about if you're heading where there are mosquitoes or other stinging beasts.
 If you are, make sure your clothes are sprayable with repellent and don't disintegrate in your hands at the harsh chemical treatment.
 Or - buy mosquito repellent clothing.